i5-650/Turb-OS/README.md

 # Turb-OS
 A small OS made in C/C++, made for a supervized project !
+The project is currently on hold and may have some updates later.

 ## What's the goal ?